davidindub/fizzbuzz/README.md

 __Timer__

 - By default the user has 5 seconds for each response.
 The user can toggle on and off the timer to change the game's difficulty.
-The difficuly and timer preferences are rest to FizzBuzz standard rules on each visit.
+The difficuly and timer preferences are reset to FizzBuzz standard rules on each visit.
 - The timer uses the HTML5 `<progress>` element to display the remaining time to the user.

 __Dark Mode__